mcsmithers/TaboolaPMReloaded/README.md

 ![Multiple Days with Filtering](Filtering.png "Multiple Day View with Filtering")

 ## To use
 This is running on a private server, however to examine the code, you would clone the repo.
 Note that the main script is edited to protect information, but I have included screen shots to show how this looks in action.
+There's mock data in this so you can at least see how it would look with some data in there for the sorting and filtering.

+Note: This repo is no longer maintained, so some parts of it may not be up-to-date